eastandwestwind/notes/_posts/2016-03-04-twittergeocode.md

 ---
-title: Search tweets based on geocode
+title: How to search tweets based on geocode
 ---

 Geocode means latitude and longitude with a radius given in mi or km.
 Check out [this](http://www.latlong.net/) site to get lat and lon from location name.